valerian20024/Four-in-a-row-super/README.md

 The idea of a FIAR game that’s combined with Power Ups and fancy behaviors comes from playing the game [Chessplode](https://play.google.com/store/apps/details?id=com.juan.ma.chessplode&hl=en_US) which is a chess game where eating a pawn results in destroying all pawns in the same row and column.
 This application served as inspiration because it opened new possibilities for playing chess, namely having a more ’fun’ or ’arcade’ way to play, offering shorter and less serious games.

+## How to use it

+The `app-release.apk` file in the root directory is ready to use on an Android phone or emulator.
+Simply download it and install it.

 ## How it works

 The player can play alone against an AI or with a friend on the same physical device.
 The user can decide to play a predefined game like Classic and Popout, or can customize its game by checking the rules to be present.
 All the rules present in the game are explained in a dedicated page.
 After choosing the number of players and the game mode, the user arrives onto the gameboard and can start playing the game.